 Keith has over 30 years’ international experience across the retail, leisure, property, consumer goods and media sectors.
-He is currently Chair of Revolution Bars Group plc and PennPetro Energy plc, Senior Independent Director at Headlam Group plc, and Non-executive Director at Altitude Group plc and the London Legacy Development Corporation.
+He is currently Chair of Revolution Bars Group plc and PennPetro Energy plc, Senior Independent Director at Headlam Group plc, Non-executive Chair at Altitude Group plc and Non-executive Director at London Legacy Development Corporation.

 Following the Hilton acquisition, Keith was given responsibility for Texas Homecare as Executive Chair, where he developed the business from 190 to 260 stores.
 Keith then moved to Carlton Communications as Managing Director before joining Storehouse plc as Group Chief Executive.
-Storehouse included the BHS and Mothercare businesses and Keith grew the company through developing new retailing formats, acquiring Childrens’ World from Boots, developing the out-of-town Mothercare business and growing internationally in Russia, Asia and the Middle East.
+Storehouse included the BHS and Mothercare businesses.
+Keith grew the company through developing new retailing formats, acquiring Children's World from Boots, developing the out-of-town Mothercare business and growing internationally in Russia, Asia and the Middle East.

-Keith’s previous Non-executive roles have included Chair positions at Goal Soccer Centres plc, Scotch whisky producer Glenmorangie plc and department store chain Beale plc.
-He has held Non-executive Directorships on the boards of Safestore Holdings plc, Eurotunnel, Qualceram Shires, Arnotts Holdings, and Thorntons plc.
-Until recently Keith was Senior Independent Director and Chair of the Remuneration Committee at Supergroup plc.
+Keith’s previous non-executive roles have included Chair positions at Goal Soccer Centres plc, Scotch whisky producer, Glenmorangie plc and department store chain, Beale plc.
+He has held non-executive directorships on the Boards of Safestore Holdings plc, Eurotunnel, Qualceram Shires, Arnotts Holdings and Thorntons plc.
+Until 2018, Keith was Senior Independent Director and Chair of the Remuneration Committee at Supergroup plc.

 He was previously a Governor of Haberdashers’ Askes’ School and was appointed by RBS to lead the sales of Liverpool Football Club in 2011 and Clarion in 2014.